- FM Radio

 Factors in Decisions:

 - Risk-reward balance of bringing students to school or the possibility that they may be home alone because parents cannot take off work unexpectedly.

 We always keep the safety of our students and staff forefront in our decision-making, however sometimes, as we all know, the weather throws us a curveball.

 Snow Make-Up Days

-We will keep the calendar of our website current with the tentative date of our last student day of school during unprecedented winter weather and if makeup days are needed.
+We will update the calendar of our website with snow make-up days and the tentative date of our last student day of school during unprecedented winter weather and if makeup days are needed.
 Please be aware that our last student day could change due to unpredictable months of winter weather and school days off.

 Thoughts as to why a 2-hour delay